-In addition to production issues, Florida Citrus growers are also facing the challenges associated with declining demand for grapefruit, grapefruit juice, and orange juice.
+In addition to production issues, Florida Citrus growers are also faced with the challenge of maintaining demand for grapefruit, grapefruit juice, and orange juice for the long-term.
 Grapefruit consumption has steadily decreased over the last decade, in part due to unfounded reports about grapefruit's possible interaction with certain medications.
 Orange juice has faced similar problems as a result of the media positioning 100% OJ as an unhealthy beverage because of its sugar content.